yegor256/blog/_drafts/_readme.md

 {% endhighlight %}

 Pay attention to the formatting.
-I don't indent anything and I use triple-apostrophe for code samples formatting.
+I don't indent anything and I use triple-apostrophe for code-sample formatting.
 You should do the same.
 Separate text blocks with a [_single_]({% pst 2014/nov/2014-11-03-empty-line-code-smell %}) empty line.

 ## Use cases

 Here starts the body of your README.
 The exact content depends on your specific business case and the nature of your product.
-However, no matter what is the product, there are a few recommendations.
+However, no matter what the product, there are a few recommendations.

-First, don't replace automatically generated JavaDocs (or whatever you have in your language) by README.
-The README is not a user documentation for everything you have inside your repo.
-There are other places in your repo for that.
-What you can do here is explaining a few most interesting use cases.
-See how we did it in [yegor256/takes](https://github.com/yegor256/takes) project.
+First, don't replace automatically generated Javadocs (or whatever you have in your language) with the README.
+The README is not user documentation for everything you have in your repo.
+There are other places in for that.
+What you can do here is explain a few of the most interesting use cases.
+See how we did it in the [yegor256/takes](https://github.com/yegor256/takes) project.

 Second, start each use case with a header of the second level (`##` in Markdown), and try to avoid third-level headers (`###`).
 Do I need to say that the fourth level is absolutely prohibited?
 And, of course, again, no indenting.
-Always start your text lines from the far left position, no matter whether it's a paragraph with text or a section header.
+Always start your text lines from the far left position, no matter whether it's a paragraph of text or a section header.

 Third, keep in mind that you will change your product very soon and you don't want to always remember where in the README file you have to change what.
 You want your README to stay as short as possible and as high-level as possible.
-That's why, if you can, avoid specific details and better redirect the reader to the relevant parts of the _automatically_ generated documentation.
+That's why, if you can, avoid specific details and instead redirect the reader to the relevant parts of the _automatically_ generated documentation.

-Fourth, use as less words as you can.
+Fourth, use as few words as you can.
 Nobody is interested in reading your prose for more than a few seconds and only in order to understand how to use your product or how to make some changes.
 Don't focus on yourself, we don't care about you.
 Focus on us and our needs.
 Tell us how it works